I’m a business litigator in North Carolina, with Brooks Pierce McLendon Humphrey & Leonard, LLP.

 I am a big believer in the use of technology in litigation, both in preparing cases and presenting them at trial, and I speak frequently on that subject.

 I write this blog for a few reasons, the main one being I have fun doing it.
 I track the cases in the North Carolina Business Court, our equivalent of the Delaware Court of Chancery, and try to report on decisions of that Court the day they are issued.
 I try to be as prompt with the business related decisions from the North Carolina Court of Appeals and Supreme Court.

-Brooks Pierce has offices in Greensboro and Raleigh We have more than 80 lawyers who practice throughout North Carolina and beyond.
+Brooks Pierce has offices in Greensboro and Raleigh We have approximately 100 lawyers who practice throughout North Carolina and beyond.
 You can see more of a bio for me, and other lawyers in my firm, at the Brooks Pierce website.

 About Brooks Pierce

-Brooks Pierce McLendon Humphrey & Leonard, LLP, located in Greensboro and Raleigh, North Carolina, is a business law firm providing comprehensive strategic counsel and innovative solutions to our clients.
+Brooks Pierce McLendon Humphrey & Leonard, LLP, located in Greensboro, Raleigh and Wilmington, North Carolina, is a business law firm providing comprehensive strategic counsel and innovative solutions to our clients.